joshua-lossner/coherenceism-blog/src/content/journal/2025-09-19-when-systems-turn-on-their-makers.md

 ### **Toward Coherence**

 Fresco’s insight and lectures continued to mend me.
-He aught us, our society mistakes its cancer for health.
+He taught us, our society mistakes its cancer for health.
 Yet there are tools now he didn’t have.
 AI won’t save us, but it can map a way forward — if it’s decentralized, democratized, aligned with human flourishing instead of corporate hoarding.

 That’s why I call this path Coherenceism.
 Fresco avoided “isms,” but language matters.
 People need a name to gather around.
 “Resource-based economy” sounded like a mechanism.
 Coherenceism says something simpler: align thought, action, and system with life itself.

+Coherence isn’t just another “ism” for people to cling to.
+It’s a recognition that our survival depends on systems matching the reality of life itself.
+Capitalism elevates competition until it metastasizes; socialism gets caricatured into bureaucracy; technocracy risks reducing people to inputs.
+Coherenceism is different: it asks only one thing — that our structures make sense in relation to how humans and living systems actually work.
+That’s the step forward: not ideology, but alignment.
+When thought, action, and structure move together, you don’t have to prop society up with constant force.
+It sustains itself, like a body whose organs are in rhythm.

 ---